readevalprint/readevalprint.github.com/_posts/2014-06-29-programming-is-pure-creation.md

 ---
-title: Programming is pure creation
+title: Programming is pure creation.
 layout: post_page
 ---
 Programming makes me feel as though I have a super power.
 A strangly autistic, buggy, poorly optimized super power.
 The ability to create minions of dubious intellegence to do my bidding with a few keystrokes or an imported library.
 The ability to break down any process and automate it so thoroughly I can replace people with a "shell script".
 Sadly, I've even programmed myself out of a job on occasion.
 Hero?
 Villan?
 Surely we have progressed beyond the need for simple labels.